 Making a perfect Victoria sponge cake is all about practising and sticking to the recipe.
 If you get all your ingredients out beforehand to measure and prep, this will make the mixing process so much easier and you can keep tabs on what’s going in too so you don’t miss any ingredients out.

 The key to this is in the mixing.
 Don’t be heavy-handed.
 Fold the flour in gently to trap in the air.
-When it comes to mixing its all about taking your time and not overdoing it.
+When it comes to mixing it's all about taking your time and not overdoing it.
 Over mixing can make your mixture separate or create too many air pockets so you’ll have lots of holes in your sponge after baking.

 Another trick is to make sure the baking tins are greased.
 Even if they are non-stick tins, we’d recommend giving them a light rub with butter or spray with oil.
 Take off any excess otherwise it’ll make the outside of your Victoria sponge burn.
 Greasing your tins properly will make sure the cake slides gently out of the tins.
 You might want to run a knife around the edge of the cake too when it comes out of the oven to loosen it.

 Victoria sponge cakes are often light and fluffy.
 Creaming the butter and sugar together before folding the dry ingredients is the best way to achieve this, especially if you don’t have an electric whisk.
 Our recipe is all in one method which means all the ingredients are added to the bowl and mixed together with an electric whisk.